OPC Climate Change Program

 OPC’s Climate Change program seeks to prepare for and reduce harmful impacts of climate change on ocean and coastal resources by encouraging adaptation and understanding of climate change, and engaging decision makers at all levels of government.

-The Ocean Protection Council takes a leadership role in the following California climate change initiatives:
+We take a leadership role in the following California climate change initiatives:

 - Ocean-Climate Action Agenda

-The Ocean Protection Council and a committee of government and nongovernmental representatives developed the Ocean-Climate Action Agenda as a call to action for participants at the Global Climate Action Summit, held in San Francisco from September 12 to 14, 2018.
+OPC and a committee of government and nongovernmental representatives developed the Ocean-Climate Action Agenda as a call to action for participants at the Global Climate Action Summit, held in San Francisco from September 12 to 14, 2018.
 The goals in this Agenda were developed to increase global attention on the importance of the ocean in achieving the vision of the Paris Agreement, and to focus global action on priority ocean-related climate mitigation and adaptation measures.

 - Ocean-California’s Ocean-Climate Contribution